 Any vehicle, step ladder, camera equipment or any other object that may facilitate a breach of airport security must be at least three metres from the perimeter fence at all times.

 We operate Airport Watch in partnership with the Australian Federal Police.
-If you see any suspicious behaviour or persons, vehicles or items, report them to 131 AFP (237).
+If you see any suspicious behaviour, persons, vehicles or items, report them to 131 AFP (237).

 Sydney Airport has three runways: